saadsohail05/Web-Programming/Readme.md

 git checkout branch-name

 ```
-5. Replace branch-name with one of the following: Assignment-01, Class-Activities, or main.
+5. Replace branch-name with one of the following: Assignment-01, Assignment-02, Assignment-03, Class-Activities, or main.

 ## Folder Structure

 The repository is organized into the following folders based on the branches:

 - **Assignment-01:** Contains code and resources related to Assignment 01.
+- **Assignment-02:** Contains code and resources related to Assignment 02.
+- **Assignment-03:** Contains code and resources related to Assignment 03.
 - **Class-Activities:** Includes code and materials from various class activities.
 - **Main:** Main branch with the latest stable code.